TomEversdijk/Git-Guide/README.md

 ```bash
 $ git commit -m "<commit-message>"
 ```
 After you've committed your changes, a message will display the number of changed files, deleted files and the inserted files.
-Besides this there will also be an unique git commit hash.
+Besides this there will also be a unique git commit hash.
 This hash will be of great importance when you want to go back to this snapshot.

 If you aren't ready to commit yet, but want an overview of the current status of your git project, you can do so by typing the following command.
 ```bash